sparkz-technology/sparkz-technology/README.md

 -->
 # Hi there! 👋
 # I'm Sutharsan,
-<p> a MERN developer from Chennai.
-Welcome to my GitHub profile!</p>
+- a MERN developer from Chennai.
+Welcome to my GitHub profile!

 ## About Me
 - 🌱 I’m currently learning web development.